-When compared to the previous MRE for the deposit (Table 2), the differences relate to the conversion of a significant portion of the previous Inferred Mineral Resources' due to completion of the recent infill drilling and inclusion of the Tumas 3 Far West mineralisation (between 498,600mE and 500,400mE), which previously had no resource associated with it.
+When compared to the previous MRE for the deposit (Table 2), the differences relate to the conversion of a significant portion of the previous Inferred Mineral Resources, due to completion of recent infill drilling.

 Table 2.
-Tumas 3 - Comparison between previous and updated MRE Previous MRE Updated MRE
+Tumas 1E - Comparison between Previous and Updated MRE